-Using Popper’s Inside Out Diagnostic, we helped an emerging device company with pricing strategy and constructed a quantitative cost-in-use model to enable prospective customers to appropriately assess the value of their device.
+Using Popper’s Inside Out Diagnostic, we helped an emerging device company with pricing strategy and constructed a quantitative cost-in-use model to enable prospective customers to appropriately assess the value of our client’s device.

 Assessment of Business Needs